alyamovsky/symfony-docker-skeleton/README.md

 3. `make up`
 4. Default ports are random (47001-47999) for every created project, so click the link generated in CLI your browser and enjoy!

-You also can set desired ports for Nginx and PostgreSQL in created ./.env file (don't forget to run `make restart` afterwards).
+You also can set desired ports for Nginx and PostgreSQL manually in generated /.env file (don't forget to run `make restart` afterwards).

 # Useful makefile commands